qubigo/qubigo.github.io/index.md

 # Qubigo app

 With the Qubigo app you can challenge your friends anytime, anywhere.
-The app is currently being tested by a selected group of players.
-We aim to release Q3 2025.
+The app is currently being developed and tested.
+We aim to release Q1 2026.
 Be one of the first in the world to play this game!
-Leave your email and we let you know when the app is released.
+If you want to become a test player, or want to be updated about the release: Leave your email here.

 <form class="form"
     action="https://docs.google.com/forms/u/0/d/e/1FAIpQLSfT2swN3VCQUnda3ts0ieLxOP2esuiLtlE7s6WADvSDjioO7g/formResponse"